About Beach Floyd

 With a career spanning nearly 50 years, 15 studio albums, and countless live shows from London’s UFO club to massive stadiums and arenas worldwide, Pink Floyd is without a doubt one of the most influential and commercially successful groups in popular music history.
 Sadly, while the opportunity will never exist to see all the members of Pink Floyd perform live together again, their legacy lives on in Virginia's own Beach Floyd.

-Six musicians with a passion for the music, history, and conceptual genius that made Pink Floyd a worldwide phenomenon have come together to bring a piece of that experience to the Mid-Atlantic and beyond.
+Five musicians (and one bass player) with a passion for the music, history, and conceptual genius that made Pink Floyd a worldwide phenomenon have come together to bring a piece of that experience to the Mid-Atlantic and beyond.

 Beach Floyd brings the iconic lyrics, expressive guitars, distinctive organs, driving bass and thundering drums together with a dazzling neo-psychedellic light show and a catalogue of music sure to delight both the casual listener and die hard enthusiast.